Powerful OLAP analysis grid

 Chart on the dashboards mobile view transforms to display drill-down dimension level.

-Repeat this step multiple time to reach analysis data of interest.
+Repeat this step multiple times to reach analysis data of interest.

-Select 'Back' to return to previous states of OLAP analysis
+Select 'Back' to return to the previous states of the OLAP analysis

 Cell Quick Explore View